 The MCAT is administered at Pearson testing centers in many cities across the country and students register in advance for a specific test day.

 The USMLE exams are designed to test whether or not you’re ready to be a licensed physician.
-These exams test at a much deeper and more nuanced level than the MCAT and focus on content learned during medical school and residency, instead of what was learned during the pre-medical curriculum in undergrad.
+These exams test at a much deeper and more nuanced level than the MCAT and focus on content learned during medical school and residency.

 USMLE Step 1 is a one-day test that students will have eight hours to complete.
 The exam is divided into seven 60-minute blocks and each block has up to 40 questions.
-You are given one hour of break time that you can divide how you wish during test day.
+You will have one hour of break time that you can divide how you wish during test day.
 USMLE Step 1 tests the medical knowledge learned in the first two years of medical school.

 Primarily, it focuses on the basic science underlying human disease states.
 Success on USMLE Step 1 requires in-depth understanding of human physiology, pathophysiology, pharmacology, and treatment paradigms spanning all medical disciplines.
 Medical students are often given multiple weeks of dedicated study time for USMLE Step 1, colloquially known as “dedicated,” in which students focus entirely on preparing for this examination.